By Kathy Kranz, Co-Chair, Senate District 50 Republicans

 RCV disqualifies at least 10% of ballots during elections and can re-direct your vote to candidates you do not support.
 RCV was rejected by Bloomington’s Charter Commission after they cut through the one-sided stories from outside influencers and their money during emergency times.
 RCV elected the failing Mayor and Minneapolis City Council with the same over-the-top promises we are now hearing with a 21% ballot exhaustion rate last election.
 How does that help more people vote and have greater support for the winner?

 Join with your fellow grassroots residents to put this silly notion to bed once and for all by voting “NO” on Ballot Question 3.
 We will be outside the Farmer’s Market every Saturday morning till 1PM if you want to engage and ask questions.

 I offer you yet another great resource to review.
-Keepvotingsimple.com along with our own website rcvcam.com where you can download additional information and even donate to our resident Committee fund to defeat RCV once and for all.
+Keepvotingsimple.com along with our own website rcvcam.com where you can download additional information.
 And if you would like to host a lawn sign, email Kathy Kranz at SD50Minnesota@gmail.com.